JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2021-07-28-MakingSquaricals.md

 1. Drill a 1/2'' hole into the squarical between the 20 and 22 quart mark with a hole saw.
 2. Cut a section of blue tubing (xx cm) and cut it in half length-wise.
 Put the tubing in the hole so it outlines the hole's diameter (think o-ring).
 Put a 1/2'' PVC coupler through the hole.

-3. Using hot glue, seal the coupler with the hole.
-There should be no outlets or holes.
+3. Using hot glue, glue the coupler in the hole.
+Fill any remaining openings between the hole's edge and coupler with hot glue.

 ![](https://raw.githubusercontent.com/JillAshey/JillAshey_Putnam_Lab_Notebook/master/images/squarical1.png)